oVirt/ovirt-site/source/feature/hostpmproxypreferences.html.md

 Proper proxy selection depends on the networking topology of the data center, user preferences and whether there is a redundant fencing device.

+Current design assumes any host in the data center may be used for fencing which requires all the hosts to have rout to all the fencing devices in the system, in reality out of band management networks are usually confined within the same clusters and sometimes even to specific hosts.

-This requires to add the ability to specify multiple power management devices options in priority.
-Per option, which fencing device to use and which proxy to use, where there may be multiple proxies with set priorities for using these proxies.
+This requires to add the ability to specify, per host, multiple power management devices options in priority.
+Per option need to specify which device to use and which proxy to use, where there may be multiple proxies with set priorities for using these proxies.

 Proxy options may be:

-1. Engine: The the server hosting the engine.
+1. **Engine**: The the server hosting the engine.
 This requires to install VDSM on this host

-2, DC: A host in the same data center
+2, **DC**: A host in the same data center

-3. Cluster: A host in the same cluster
+3. **Cluster**: A host in the same cluster

-4. IP/FQDN: A specific host
+4. **IP/FQDN**: A specific host

+The proposal (but not final design, this should be created in the detailed design page), is to support two power management devices per host.
+Can be done via two tabs in the host properties, instead of one today.

+Each tab contains:

+Device configuration - as today

+Proxy list (new field).
+Where proxy may be provided as coma separated list:

+Example1: Cluster, Engine

+Example2: fqdn1/ip1,fqdn2/ip2

+Example3: Cluster

+Example4: Cluster, DC

+Tab1 has higher priority then tab two.

 ### Benefit to oVirt